Camp Livingstone Base

 This is my section for my Angel Barracks setting and their (c) KR16 rules.

-Layout
+The Battlefield Layout

 Top Left - Planted fields and Security Pillbox (in the Zig-zag section of the fence).

-Top Center - Hydroponics / Research Lab.
+Top Centre - Hydroponics / Research Lab.

 Top Right - Transport /Storage Hangars.